English

 Prepare CESS Accounts

-Miners need to create two wallet accounts.
+Miners need to create at least two wallet accounts.

 Please refer to Creating CESS Accounts for creating a CESS account, goto CESS faucet to get our testnet tokens, TCESS, or contact us to get assistance.